Bumble Bee and managers charged over pressure cooker death of worker

-LOS ANGELES (Reuters) - Bumble Bee Foods and two former managers of the San Diego-based tuna fish company have been charged with criminal safety violations after an employee burned to death inside a pressurized steam cooker.
+LOS ANGELES, April 28 (Reuters) - Bumble Bee Foods and two former managers of the San Diego-based tuna fish company have been charged with criminal safety violations after an employee burned to death inside a pressurized steam cooker.

 The company, along with its former safety manager and director of plant operations, were each charged with three counts of willfully violating worker safety rules in a felony complaint filed on Monday by the Los Angeles County District Attorney’s Office.